Table of Contents

 And, to know about the misconceptions surrounding Ethereum Merge, click here!

 In this article, let’s understand Cardano’s Vasil hard fork.
-Then, let’s get this party started!
+Let’s get this party started!

 A hard fork is a major modification to a network’s protocol that permanently diverges from an early version of the Blockchain.
 It is up to the miners to decide which Blockchain to keep verifying.
 In the past, a Hard Fork on the Bitcoin Blockchain produced Bitcoin Cash.
-The Cardano community anticipated Vasil’s improvement, which will eventually happen in September 2022.
+The Cardano community anticipated Vasil’s improvement, which finally launched in September 2022.

 In a nutshell, the Cardano blockchain has been upgraded via the Vasil hard fork.

-It will be the second main upgrade to the Cardano network and concentrate on improving connectivity and standard network stability.
+It is the second main upgrade to the Cardano network and concentrates on improving connectivity and standard network stability.

-Vasil will offer new functionality, including pipelining testing, UTXO on-disk storage integration, new CIP methods (CIP-31, CIP-32, CIP-33, and CIP-40), and Hydra.
+Vasil offers new functionality, including pipelining testing, UTXO on-disk storage integration, new CIP methods (CIP-31, CIP-32, CIP-33, and CIP-40), and Hydra.

 Expectations from Vasil hard fork

-The upgrade is anticipated to result in several improvements to transaction fees, the Decentralized App’s scalability, and the speed of transactions.
+The upgrade was anticipated to result in several improvements to transaction fees, the Decentralized App’s scalability, and the speed of transactions.